-That same year, Matt envisioned and led the establishment of the ASPCA Behavioral Rehabilitation Center.
-Located in Asheville, North Carolina, the Center is the first-ever facility dedicated to providing behavioral rehabilitation to canine victims of cruelty and neglect.
+In 2018, Matt envisioned and led the creation of the ASPCA Behavioral Rehabilitation Center.
+Located in Weaverville, North Carolina, the Center is the first-ever facility dedicated to providing behavioral rehabilitation to canine victims of cruelty and neglect.
 The Center’s Learning Lab also disseminates rehabilitative innovations and best practices to shelters around the country.

 Matt also oversaw the kickoff of the ASPCA’s $25 million commitment to assist at-risk animals and pet owners in the greater Los Angeles metropolitan area, including a fully subsidized spay/neuter facility in South Los Angeles operated by the ASPCA and a dedicated campaign to encourage the fostering of local vulnerable kittens.

-In 2011, Matt helped reestablish the ASPCA’s Washington D.C.-based Government Relations department and lent his voice to support essential local, state, and federal animal welfare legislation.
+Since becoming president and CEO, Matt has lent his voice to support essential local, state, and federal animal welfare legislation.
 He has spoken before Congress in Washington, D.C. and given public testimony before the New York City Council on many critical issues, including ensuring proper funding for New York City shelters and advocating for legislation to protect dogs and cats sold in city pet stores.
 In 2020, Matt began overseeing a strong legislative push to stop the cruel puppy mill pipeline by ending the sale of dogs, cats, and rabbits in pet stores across New York State.

 Matt continues to lead the ASPCA on a variety of other critical animal welfare fronts, including field rescue and care for natural disaster and large-case animal cruelty and animal fighting victims; the establishment of community veterinary clinics in Miami and New York City that provide accessible and affordable services; advocating for stronger state and federal legal protections; helping vulnerable U.S. horses find safe homes and careers; and fighting widespread farm animal cruelty through legislation, industry influence, and consumer advocacy and food label education.